seuribe/uscheme/README.md

-# µScheme
+# ÂµScheme
 An unpretentious Scheme interpreter in C#

-µScheme is a work-in-progress scheme interpreter aiming for [R6RS](http://www.r6rs.org) compatibility.
+ÂµScheme is a work-in-progress scheme interpreter aiming for [R6RS](http://www.r6rs.org) compatibility.
 It's main aims are:

 * Easy C# interoperability
 * As standard compliant as possible